MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 - Your organization must have a Microsoft 365 or Microsoft 365 [administrator account](https://www.microsoft.com/microsoft-365/business/office-365-administration).
 [Learn more about admin permissions](/microsoft-365/admin/add-users/about-admin-roles).

-1. Log into the [Microsoft 365 or Microsoft 365 administrator portal](https://www.microsoft.com/microsoft-365/business/office-365-administration) using your organization’s admin account.
+1. Log into the [Microsoft 365 admin center](https://admin.microsoft.com/) using your organization’s admin account.

-1. In the left navigation bar, select **Billing** > **Purchase services**.
+1. In the left navigation bar, select **Marketplace**.

 1. Scroll or search for **Dynamics 365 Remote Assist**.